Geometry-Free View Synthesis: Transformers and no 3D Priors: Related Work

 \textbf{Self-Attention and Transformers} The \emph{transformer} \cite{DBLP:conf/nips/VaswaniSPUJGKP17} is a sequence-to-sequence model that models interactions between learned representations of sequence elements by the so-called attention mechanism \cite{DBLP:journals/corr/BahdanauCB14, DBLP:conf/emnlp/ParikhT0U16}.
 Importantly, this mechanism does not introduce locality biases such as those present in \eg CNNs, as the importance and interactions of sequence elements are weighed regardless of their relative positioning.
 We build our autogressive transformer from the GPT-2 architecture \cite{radford2019language}, \ie multiple blocks of multihead self-attention, layer norm \cite{DBLP:journals/corr/BaKH16} and position-wise MLP.

-\textbf{Autoregressive Two Stage Approaches} Our approach is based on work in neural discrete representation learning (VQVAE) \cite{DBLP:conf/nips/OordVK17}, which aims to learn a discrete, compressed representation through either vector quantization or soft relaxation of the discrete assignment \cite{DBLP:conf/iclr/MaddisonMT17, DBLP:conf/iclr/JangGP17}.
+\textbf{Generative Two Stage Approaches} Our approach is based on work in conditional generative modeling combined with neural discrete representation learning (VQVAE) \cite{DBLP:conf/nips/OordVK17}.
+The latter aims to learn discrete, compressed representations through either vector quantization or soft relaxation of the discrete assignment \cite{DBLP:conf/iclr/MaddisonMT17, DBLP:conf/iclr/JangGP17}.

-This training paradigm provides a suitable space~\cite{DBLP:conf/iclr/SalimansK0K17, dieleman2020typicality, DBLP:conf/iclr/0022KSDDSSA17} to train autoregressive likelihood models on the latent representations and has been utilized to train generative models for hierarchical, class-conditional image synthesis \cite{DBLP:conf/nips/RazaviOV19}, text-controlled image synthesis \cite{DBLP:journals/corr/abs-2102-12092} and music generation \cite{DBLP:journals/corr/abs-2005-00341}.
-Recently, \cite{DBLP:journals/corr/abs-2012-09841} demonstrated that adversarial training of the VQVAE improves compression while retaining high-fidelity reconstructions, subsequently enabling efficient training of an autoregressive transformer model on the learned latent space (yielding a so-called VQGAN).
+This paradigm provides a suitable space~\cite{DBLP:conf/iclr/SalimansK0K17, dieleman2020typicality, DBLP:conf/iclr/0022KSDDSSA17} to train autoregressive (AR) likelihood models on the latent representations and has been utilized to train generative models for hierarchical, class-conditional image synthesis \cite{DBLP:conf/nips/RazaviOV19}, text-controlled image synthesis \cite{DBLP:journals/corr/abs-2102-12092} and music generation \cite{DBLP:journals/corr/abs-2005-00341}, and continuous analogues using VAEs \cite{DBLP:conf/iclr/DaiW19} or normalizing flows \cite{DBLP:conf/cvpr/EsserRO20} exist.
+Recently, \cite{DBLP:journals/corr/abs-2012-09841} demonstrated that adversarial training of the VQVAE improves compression while retaining high-fidelity reconstructions, subsequently enabling efficient training of an AR transformer model on the learned latent space (yielding a so-called VQGAN).
 We directly build on this work and use VQGANs to represent both source and target views and, when needed, depth maps.
+Concurrent to our work, \cite{rockwell2021pixelsynth} develop an approach to NVS which uses a VQVAE and PixelCNN++ \cite{DBLP:conf/iclr/SalimansK0K17} to outpaint large viewpoint changes.